-The Read to Recovery collection is discreetly located on the second floor of the library within “the stacks”.
-This provides the community with low-barrier access to recovery resources, 70 hours/week.
+The Read to Recovery collection is discreetly located on the second floor of the library within “the stacks" to provide our community with low-barrier access to recovery resources and harm reduction.

 Everything is free to keep.